Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Which dog breeds are particularly affected by shedding?

-Dogs with a double coat and a dense undercoat are particularly affected by shedding.
-These breeds have an insulating undercoat that they shed twice a year – in spring, when they shed their winter coat, and in fall, when they replace their summer coat with a denser winter coat.
-Here are some dog breeds that are particularly affected by shedding:
+Dogs with double coats and dense undercoats are particularly affected by shedding.
+These breeds have an insulating undercoat that they shed twice a year – in spring when they lose their winter coat, and in autumn when they replace their summer coat with a denser winter coat.
+Here are some dog breeds that are heavily affected by shedding:

 1. Alaskan Malamute

-Heavy double coat that sheds large amounts, especially in spring.
+A thick double coat that sheds large amounts of fur, especially in spring.

 2. Siberian Husky

-Thick undercoat that is shed regularly, especially during the change from winter to summer.
+Thick undercoat that is regularly shed, especially during the transition from winter to summer.

 3. German Shepherd

-A dense undercoat that falls out particularly intensively during the coat change.
+A dense undercoat that sheds particularly heavily during shedding season.

 4. Golden Retriever

-Long-haired dog with a double coat that requires a lot of grooming during the shedding period.
+Long-haired dog with a double coat that requires a lot of grooming during shedding season.

 5. Labrador Retriever